 As described in another post, I was in the process of developing a Linux Mint system.
 Finding good programs was an important part of that project.
 A separate post presents a list of 95 Windows programs for which I had some identifiable need.
 The present post looks for Linux counterparts to those Windows programs.
+Another post describes my attempts to use some of those Linux counterparts.

 This post constituted an intermediate step on my progression from Windows to Linux.
 The impressions presented here were tentative, not final.
 Later posts would revise some of the conclusions reached here.